-PVH further demonstrates organizational commitment to the community benefit process through the allocation of staff time, financial resources, participation and collaboration.
-The Vice President of Mission Integration and the Community Health Investment Manager are responsible for coordinating implementation of California Senate Bill 697 provisions and Federal 501r requirements as well as providing the opportunity for community leaders and internal hospital

-Executive Management Team members, physicians and other staff to work together in planning and implementing the Community Benefit Plan.
+SRMH further demonstrates organizational commitment to the community benefit process through the allocation of staff time, financial resources, participation and collaboration.
+The Community Health Investment Manager is responsible for coordinating implementation of California Senate Bill 697 provisions and Federal 501r requirements as well as providing the opportunity for community leaders and internal hospital Executive Management Team members, physicians and other staff to work together in planning and implementing the Community Benefit Plan.